winstonhenke/Salesforce/Lightning.md

     - Types of Value Providers
       - `v.` - View: how you access all of a component’s attributes.
       - `a.` - Action
-      - `c.` - Controller: component’s client-side controller
+      - `c.` - Controller: component’s client/server-side controller
+        - Context matters here. `c.` from the **component** markup references the client-side controller. `c.` from the controller code references the server-side controller.
+        - And then `c:` (notice colon not dot) in the markup is the default namespace
     - More on these Value Providers
       - [When to use {#v.attrib} vs {!v.attrib}?](https://salesforce.stackexchange.com/questions/138348/when-to-use-v-attrib-vs-v-attrib)
       - [Value Providers - Salesforce Dev Docs](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/expr_source.htm)